joemeree/fusion-ext/README.md

 # fusion-ext
 This project contains utilities and tools intended for use with Lucidworks Fusion.
+As the primary contributor is no longer with PolarisAlpha, this repository is no longer maintained.
+See https://github.com/andrewshumway/fusion-ext for a more up-to-date fork.
+At some point this may find a home under https://github.com/lucidworks

 ### ./getPut
 The getPut directory contains utilities useful when getting or putting objects and artifacts from/to Fusion.